nathanielangeles/cybersecurity-glossary/README.md

 # C
 * Cybersecurity - The practice of safeguarding confidentiality, integrity, and availability of information.
 * Cloud Security - The process of ensuring that assets stored in the cloud are managed, configured, and set up correctly.
-* Compliance - The process of following to following standards and regulations.
+* Compliance - The process of following standards and regulations.
 # D

 # E